Notloc/Runelite-touchscreen/README.md

+# Unable to be added to Runelite.
-# (Ultimately rejected due to concerns around the input modifications required to fix the primary issues potentially triggering anti-cheat systems)
+Due to concerns around the input modifications required to fix the primary touchscreen issues potentially triggering anti-cheat systems.

 # Touchscreen Support
 Plugin that improves touchscreen support.